Storytelling

 All these activities teach essential language skills in vividly meaningful contexts.

-Why use storytelling in the language learning classroom?
 Teachers use storytelling in language teaching for several reasons.
 One of the preliminary reasons is the funny and entertaining atmosphere storytelling creates in the classroom.
 A teacher of English needs to be imaginative, creative; and telling stories in English Language Teaching can surely assist to make the process of teaching and learning more motivating, interesting and interactive.
 These are some of numerous reasons for using storytelling effectively in your classroom:

 Promotes a feeling of well being and relaxation.